aiida-vasp/aiida-vasp/docs/source/index.md

 ## I found the documentation to be out-dated and missing certain contents!

-The documentation may not be update-to-date as new features are added to the code.
+The documentation may not be up-to-date as new features are added to the code.
 Sometimes it is because the developers feel the feature is not *completed* with time constraints.
 In other cases, it may just because they forgot....